nhuvan/nhuvan.github.io/_pages/home.md

 My research interests cover several  themes:

-+ Multimodal analysis.
++ Incremental / Continual learning.
-+ Weakly supervised learning
++ Weakly supervised learning.
-+ Incremental learning.
++ Robust AI

 <!--  -->
 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->